 Welcome to Berewick Elementary!
 I look forward to working with all of you to make Berewick Elementary one of the best in Charlotte-Mecklenburg Schools.
-I am proud to be the principal of an incredible school that is focused helping each child reach their full potential through a partnership with the school, family and community!
-At BES we are #bobcatstrong where we do whatever it takes to support each child to reach their emotional and academic potential.
+I am proud to be the principal of an incredible school that is focused on helping each child reach their full potential through a partnership with the school, family and community!
+At BES we are #bobcatstrong, where we do whatever it takes to support each child to reach their emotional and academic potential.
 The Berewick Staff is made up of educators with a passion for our scholars, and a willingness to do what is necessary to ensure each child succeeds.
 This year we are continuing our work that will further engage our parents, community and scholars.
-We are continuing to look for funds to finish putting a Smartboard in grades K and 1.
-We are also looking to find mentors from the community and businesses to increase our mentoring and volunteering programs, like the North Star Reading Initiative that helped students meet the Read to Achieve requirements in 3rd grade.
+We are continuing to look for funds to finish putting a Promethean board in grades K and 1.
+We are also looking to find mentors from the community and businesses to increase our mentoring and volunteering programs, like the North Star Reading Initiative that helped students meet the Read to achieve requirements in 3rd grade.
 I am excited about the year in front of us!

 Thank you for sharing with us your most precious possession!

 Berewick Elementary School, a CMS school

 Our vision is to become the first choice of education for our families- where all students, regardless of ethnicity or socioeconomic status, are engaged in a rich academic education in a family oriented environment, which is focused on the needs of each child, to enable them to be college and career ready.

 The mission of Berewick Elementary School is to provide students with the knowledge and skills needed to obtain success in college and future careers.
 We will lead students to take responsibility for their learning by providing them with a diversified curriculum and a safe and positive environment that fosters open mindedness, character and creativity.
 Our end result will be students that are fully prepared to compete successfully in the global economy.